adamant/adamant.language.reference/src/namespaces-and-usings.md

 ## Using Directives

 Using directives can appear at the top of a source code file before any other declarations, or inside a namespace declaration before any other declarations.
 As namespaces are searched inside out, using directives are searched before the containing namespace.
 Using directives pull in names for the given namespace from all packages.
+Note that using directives must always use fully qualified names starting from the global namespace.
 If a using directive references a namespace, it brings into scope only declarations directly in the namespace, not in namespaces nested inside it.
+The order of using directives doesn't matter.
+All the names brought into scope by using directives are searched simultaneously.
+Thus if two using directives bring in the same name uses of that name will be ambiguous.

 ```adamant
 namespace example1